PUSKAR-DJ/Hsrtech/README.md

 ### `npm run dev`

 Starts the development server.
-Open [http://localhost:5173](https://www.google.com/search?q=http://localhost:5173) (or the port specified in your console) to view it in your browser.
+Open http://localhost:5173 (or the port shown in your console) to view it in your browser while running `npm run dev`.
 The page will hot-reload as you make edits.

+During development the frontend talks to a backend API whose base URL is configurable via the Vite environment variable `VITE_API_URL` (see the Environment variables section below).

 ### `npm run build`